stenastena/SL/Terraform/storage1/readme.md

 ```
 $ az account set --subscription="SUBSCRIPTION_ID"
 ```
+### Part 2.
+Configure your future resource group and properties of storage account
 *Change your configuration parts in the file variables.tf*
 * Prefix for all your future components.
 It also will be used in resource group name.
 * Location of Azure datacenter
 * Tags

+## Part 3.
+Perform Terraform script

-Perform Terraform and after checking apply with "yes"
+Run Terraform and after checking apply with "yes"
 ```
 $ terraform apply
 ```